Subscribe to our newsletter

 Xavier Hufkens is one of Europe’s leading galleries for contemporary art.
-Located in Brussels, the gallery maintains a diverse exhibition programme with solo exhibitions of the gallery artists as well as group exhibitions and special projects.
-The gallery deals in a distinctive combination of painting, drawing, sculpture, photography, video and installation-based work.
+Located in Brussels, the gallery maintains a diverse programme with solo exhibitions by multiple generations of leading artists and estates.
+The gallery deals in a distinctive combination of painting, drawing, sculpture, photography and installation-based work.

 The origins of the gallery date back to 1987, when Xavier Hufkens opened a gallery space in an un-refurbished warehouse in the neighbourhood of the South Station (Midi) in Brussels.
 During the early years, the focus of the gallery was upon mid-career and emerging artists and the gallery is known for having introduced some of the most influential contemporary artists to Brussels at a time when they were still relatively unknown.
 British sculptor Antony Gormley, who is still affiliated with the gallery, Felix Gonzalez-Torres and Rosemarie Trockel all showed in Belgium for the first time with Xavier Hufkens (Gormley in 1987; Gonzalez-Torres in 1991 and Trockel in 1993).